durgeshsanagaram/rui-http-server/README.md

 ## Run

+To start the HTTP server on port 8080, do:

+    ./server -p 8080

+If you want a random point, you can do:

     ./server

-The server output will say something like:
+And, the server output will say something like:

 > Starting HTTP server on http://localhost:37229

 Visit that page in your browser to see the discovered remote UIs.

-You can pick the port with the `-p` option:

-    ./server -p 8080

-> Starting UPnP server on 10.43.0.93:40418
->
-> Starting HTTP server on http://localhost:8080